-Soon, our hour was up, and we said goodbye and began our trek down.
+Then, our hour was up, and we said goodbye and began our trek down.

-The scent of smoldering piles of eucalyptus (used to make charcoal) greets us as we exit the national park and head back through farmland and villages, past crops and kids and houses.
+The scent of smoldering piles of eucalyptus (used to make charcoal) greet us as we exit the national park and head back through farmland and villages, past crops and kids and houses.
 The rain starts, the sky’s palette muted.
 The road back is rocky, the Landcruiser scrambles our insides, and we smile.

 On the bus back to Kigali the next morning, I sit apart from our group.
 The lady to my right has fallen asleep, but not before offering me a bite of her bus stop corn-on-the-cob.
 I listen to podcasts in Spanish, but the details of the weekend stay with me.
 We woke up each morning to the warbling of the guest house’s resident turkey.
 The guest house, while far from perfect with its occasional water and power and internet outages, afforded us moments we loved.
-We were greeted by and took part in a dance performance.
-We had dinners underneath the commanding silhouette of a volcano as a dozen locals ate lamb stew, drank Ugandan gin, and shared with each other stories and what they’re grateful for, allowing us to be there, to share in a fire that alternated between a comforting roar and an eye-burning billowing smoke cloud.
+We were greeted by and took part in a traditional dance performance.
+We had dinners underneath the commanding silhouette of a volcano as a dozen locals ate lamb stew, drank Ugandan gin, and shared with each other stories of what they’re grateful for, all while allowing us to be there and to share in a fire that alternated between a comforting roar and an eye-burning billowing smoke cloud.

 I have a trip in a few days, the following week, and one more before work begins.
-Even as planning for those continues, and even as goodbyes begin to outnumber greetings and introductions, the current trip keeps finding ways to absorb and overwhelm, sneaking in like light leaks in a film camera focused too far down the road, making indelible impressions on these last days here.
+Even as planning for those continues, and even as goodbyes begin to outnumber greetings and introductions, the current trip keeps finding ways to absorb and overwhelm, sneaking in like light leaks in a film camera whose lens is focused too far down the road, making indelible impressions on these last days here.